isomerpages/moe-peicaisec/Media/announcements-1/_posts/2024-11-17-post-PCSS Partnership with Apple.md

 <td rowspan="1" colspan="3">
 <ul data-tight="true" class="tight">
 <li>
-<p>In 2024, Peicai Sec partnered with Apple to launch our Industry Partnership
+<p>In 2024, Peicai Secondary School partnered with Apple to launch our Industry
-Programme to provide authentic learning platform for students in the Applied Learning Programme (ALP).</p>
+Partnership Programme, aimed at providing training for our Edtech Champions-teacher representatives from each department.
+This collaboration will continue into 2025, fostering ongoing innovation and professional growth in educational technology.</p>
 </li>
 <li>
 <p>The dialogue session between Schools and Industry partners was fruitful